omeka/omeka-s-enduser/docs/modules/mapping.md

  Add, edit, and delete Web Map Service (WMS) overlays.

- * _Label_: Create a unique, descriptive label for the map overlay.
+ * *Label:* Create a unique, descriptive label for the map overlay.
 This will be visible to visitors and should be used to differentiate between overlays.
- * _Base URL_: Add a URL to the WMS map.
+ * *Base URL:* Add a URL to the WMS map.
- * _Layers_:
+ * *Layers:*
- * _Styles_:
+ * *Styles:*
  * Click Add Overlay to create the overlay.
 Click _Clear Inputs_ to clear each of the fields.
 Multiple overlays can be added.
-Choose a default overlay by checking the box next to it.
-Edit or delete an overlay click on the red pencil edit button, or click the red trashcan icon to delete.
+ * Choose a default overlay by checking the box next to it.
+Edit an overlay by clicking on on the red pencil edit button, or click the red trashcan icon to delete the overlay.

 ![Screenshot of the WMS Overlays with fields and buttons described.](../modules/modulesfiles/Mapping_Page_Overlays.png)

 ### Timeline
+Timeline adds a timeline display to the left of the map view.
+Note that this feature requires the NumericDataTypes module and at least one item that has a Timestamp or Interval value applied through its resource template.

+- Title headline
+- Title text
+- Fly to
+- Property

 ### Attachments

 Markers are added to the map using _Items_.

-* After Items have been mapped, click _Add Attachment_  (1) to select them from a list on the right (2).
-Note: This list will only be populated by items that have been mapped.
+* Click _Add Attachment_  (1) to select them from a list on the right (2).
+Note: This list will only be populated by items that have at least one location added to them (when editing the item).
 * Clicking an item adds it to a list in the Attachments pane (3).
 * Click and drag items in this list to reorder them.
 * Delete items by clicking the red trashcan.

-After Items have been mapped, click _Add Attachment_  (1) to select them from a list on the right (2).
-Note: This list will only be populated by items that have been mapped.
-Clicking an item adds it to a list in the Attachments pane (3).
 ![Screenshot of the map with Add Attachment selected.
 On the right a list of items.](../modules/modulesfiles/Mapping_Page_Attachments.png)

 ## Troubleshooting